jonvnadelberg/slsa/docs/spec/v1.0/levels.md

 Forging the provenance or evading verification requires exploiting a vulnerability that is beyond the capabilities of most adversaries.

-In practice, this means that builds run on a hardened build service that offers strong tamper protection.
+In practice, builds run on a hardened build service that offers strong tamper protection.

 <dt>Intended for<dd>